Request a Quote

 - For your packing list, kindly come with good walking shoes, rain gear, trekking trousers, long sleeved tops, a head hat, binoculars, insect repellents, a simple rucksack to carry your lunch/snacks and drinking water.

-- Get in touch with Jungle Escape Africa’s Reservation team for assistance in arranging for your chimpanzee tracking experience in this forest located at the edge of the escarpment.
-Also, we are always glad to adjust any of your Uganda Safari itinerary to include Chimpanzee tracking in Kalinzu forest upon request.
+- Get in touch with Jungle Escape Africa’s team of tour experts to arrange for you a Chimpanzee trekking tour to Kalinzu forest and Queen Elizabeth National Park.
+And moreover they are always glad to adjust any of your Uganda Safari itinerary to include Chimpanzee tracking in Kalinzu forest upon request.

-Maramagambo Forest unlike Kalinzu, is part of Queen Elizabeth National Park and is one of the handful of habitats that support its biodiversity.
+Maramagambo Forest is another site near Queen Elizabeth National Park protecting incredible biodiversity including Chimpanzees.
 Although Maramagambo forest has Chimpanzees, it is not a very popular tracking spot because of some limitations like its extensiveness and the absence of habituated families.
 Many times however, Chimpanzees are spotted by visitors on forest walks and the bat cave adventures in the forest.
-The Uganda Wildlife Authority is in plans of embarking on the habituation process for the Chimpanzees in Maramagambo forest when resources become available.
+The Uganda Wildlife Authority through the National Forestry Authority is in plans of embarking on the habituation process for the Chimpanzees in Maramagambo forest when resources become available.
 Currently, the forest is one of the excellent places for bird watching, nature walks, python and bat caves adventures.

-Kyambura Gorge is with in Queen Elizabeth National Park with a Chimpanzee population of about 20 individuals.
+Kyambura Gorge is part of Queen Elizabeth National Park and has a Chimpanzee population of about 20 individuals.
 This valley of apes is the closest to the park headquarters when compared with Maramagambo and Kalinzu forests.
 Kyambura Gorge is one place where wildlife like the chimpanzees, some 5 monkey species, elephants, bushbucks, buffaloes, hyenas and many plant species thrive.
 The place is known for Chimpanzee tracking but due to their elusiveness, some visitors settle for simple nature walks and scenic viewing.
-Kalinzu Forest then remains the option for an easy Chimpanzee tracking experience near Queen Elizabeth National Park.
+Kalinzu Forest then remains the sure option for a successful Chimpanzee tracking experience near Queen Elizabeth National Park.